DavidTParks/dev-portfolio-2.0/content/blogs/loadtest-your-nuxt-api-with-k6.md

 ## Load testing our endpoint

-Now that our SSR Nuxt application with an API endpoint deployed to Vercel, it's time to load test it.
+Now that our SSR Nuxt application with a basic API is deployed to Vercel, it's time to load test our **ping** endpoint.
 Create a file in the root of your project called `loadtest.js` and add the following:

 ```javascript
 import http from 'k6/http'